Banner

 Programs

-Hāna Arts Academy: A program embedded in Hāna High & Elementary School which educates over 400 students from preschool to high school in the four core art disciplines; Music, Visual Arts, Drama and Dance, as well as Hawaiian Cultural education.
+Hāna Arts Academy: A program embedded in Hāna High & Elementary School which educates over 400 students from preschool to high school in the four core art disciplines: Music, Visual Arts, Drama and Dance, as well as Hawaiian Cultural education.
 Employing professional artists and cultural practitioners, this program augments the current limited educational system to offer students a variety of creative thinking and skill building instruction.

-Hāna Arts Ceramics: A studio which offers monthly classes including wheel-throwing, glazing, and firing techniques.
+Hāna Arts Ceramics: A studio which offers classes including wheel-throwing, glazing, and firing techniques.
 Currently located at Hāna School, and serves elementary to high school students.

-Hāna Arts After school & Intersession: A variety of enrichment activities located at Hāna High & Elementary School.
+Hāna Arts After School & Intersession: A variety of enrichment activities located at Hāna High & Elementary School.
 Employing professional artists and cultural practitioners, this program offers a variety of specialized programs including ballet, hula, ukulele, orchestra, theater, band, jiu jitsu, ceramics, and yoga.

 Hāna Legends: A community theatre program which allows cultural practitioners a platform to teach their skills and knowledge of hula, mele, oli and craftsmanship through telling an ancient story from the past.